- Rapid Reference

 diagnostics & neuroimaging

-- Consider imaging to exclude other pathology (e.g. intracranial hemorrhage, cerebral venous thrombosis).
-Patients with eclampsia will often have imaging features of PRES, as these two conditions may overlap substantially.
+- Consider imaging to exclude other pathology (e.g., intracranial hemorrhage, cerebral venous thrombosis).
+Patients with eclampsia will often have imaging features of PRES, as these two conditions overlap substantially.

 - More on PRES here.

 don't forget the treatment for preeclampsia!